blaskocode/CollabCanvas/collabcanvas/AI_SETUP_GUIDE.md

 ### Rate Limiting
 - Client-side rate limiting is **not implemented**
 - Consider adding rate limiting for production
-- Anthropic has built-in rate limits (varies by plan)
+- OpenAI has built-in rate limits (varies by plan)

 ### User Abuse Prevention
 - Current implementation: anyone logged in can use AI